ArcadeRenegade/SidebarDiagnostics/README.md

 ### Important

-If you are changing your screen's DPI settings, <a target="_blank" href="https://github.com/ArcadeRenegade/SidebarDiagnostics/wiki/DPI-Settings">view this page!</a>
+If you are changing your screen's DPI settings, <a href="https://github.com/ArcadeRenegade/SidebarDiagnostics/wiki/DPI-Settings">view this page!</a>

 ### Info